viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 Snapshots won't be saved when certain applications are being used.
 The following apps are automatically excluded from snapshots:<!--9119193-->

 -	[Supported web browsers](#supported-browsers) when using private browsing
--	Like other Windows apps such as the Snipping Tool, Recall will not store digital rights management (DRM) content
+-	Like other Windows apps such as the Snipping Tool, Recall won't store digital rights management (DRM) content
 - Some remote desktop connection apps:
    - [mstsc.exe](/windows-server/administration/windows-commands/mstsc)
    - [VMConnect.exe](/windows-server/virtualization/hyper-v/learn-more/hyper-v-virtual-machine-connect)